Bridge: Deck

 The deck of this arch bridge is being horizontally pushed onto the substructure with jacks.

-The deck of a bridge is the horizontal, continuous surface that extends across the full span of a bridge, and upon which vehicles or pedestrians travel.
+The deck of a bridge is the flat, horizontal surface that extends across the full span of a bridge.
 Decks generally rest on beams or box girders.
-When a deck is rigidly attached to its supporting beams or girders they function together as a single structure.
-(Note: The beams or box girders (that the deck rests upon) may be steel or concrete.
-The top surface of a concrete box girder bridge may act as a deck, in which case, the deck is not a separate element of the bridge.
-The usage of the word deck sometimes includes its supporting beams and girders.)

-The two most common types of decks are concrete decks and orthotropic steel decks.
+When a deck is rigidly attached to its supporting beams or girders, they function together as a single structure.
+Two common types of decks are concrete decks and orthotropic steel decks.
 (Note: Some bridges use both types of deck: concrete in some parts of the bridge, and orthotropic steel in other parts.
 Other materials (in addition to concrete and steel plates) used to build decks include wood planks and open steel gratings.)
 Concrete decks are flat slabs of reinforced concrete.
 The slabs may precast off-site, or cast-in-place by pouring concrete into forms on the bridge superstructure.
 (Note: An advantage of pre-cast slabs is that – after bridge construction – they do not shrink or creep as much as cast-in-place slabs.)
-Orthotropic steel decks are built of numerous small ribs of steel, running in the direction of the bridge roadway.
+Orthotropic steel decks consist of a flat steel plate, coated with a wearing surface.
+Numerous small steel ribs are welded to the underside of the top plate, running in the direction of the bridge roadway.
 (Note: Orthotropic means (a) the ribs are perpendicular to the crosswise floor beams (orthogonal); and (b) the ribs are more closely spaced than the crosswise floor beams (anisotropic).)
-On top of the ribs is a flat steel plate, coated with a wearing surface.
-Below the ribs are floor beams, placed crosswise to the ribs.
+Below the ribs are steel floor beams, placed crosswise to the ribs.
 (Note: Floor beams are small beams that cross the width of the bridge, and rest on larger beams that run lengthwise and span the full distance between bridge supports.)
 Orthotropic steel decks are more expensive than concrete steel decks, but weigh less.
 They are useful in applications where weight is critical, a thin deck is required, or the environment is subject to earthquakes or extreme cold weather.